2017 S.V.A. Supporters

 Congresswoman Maloney's Annual Letter of Recognition to the S.V.A.

-Congressmember Carolyn Maloney proudly holds press conference on occasion of the first time that married Gay couples can file "joint tax returns" with the IRS
+Congressmember Carolyn Maloney proudly holds press conference on occasion of the first time that married Gay couples can file "joint tax returns" with the Internal Revenue Service

-Congresswoman Carolyn Maloney splendidly handled this significant outdoors press conference lauding the historic Gay rights milestone of married Gay couples being able to finally file federal joint tax returns from any state in America with the Internal Revenue Service (IRS).
-Imagine, a right for a married couple to file taxes together as a couple?
+Congresswoman Carolyn Maloney splendidly handled this significant outdoors press conference lauding the historic Gay rights milestone of married Gay couples being able to finally file federal joint tax returns from any state in America with the Internal Revenue Service ("IRS").
+Imagine, a civil right for a married Gay couple to file taxes together as a couple?
 It's true!
-The press conference was held appropriately out front of an IRS building at 110 West 44th Street in Midtown Manhattan, NY, on April 14 the day before Tax Day!
+The press conference was held appropriately out front of an IRS building at 110 West 44th Street in Midtown Manhattan, NY, on April 14 the day before National Tax Day!
 Ironically, it is located in the "theatre district"!
-The STONEWALL Veterans' Association was represented by director Williamson Henderson, PRIDE Democrats by first Vice-President Steven Gradman and the Imperial QUEENS & Kings of New York City by their Vice-Chair Princess Jenni April Egan.
-Special guest was openly-Gay and gayly-married Randy Jones from the Gay singing group The Village People!
-The fun congresswoman persuaded Randy to sing some of "YMCA"!
+The STONEWALL Veterans' Association was represented by director Williamson Henderson and SVA's FaceBook administrator Sanjay Petersen, the PRIDE Democrats of NYC by Presdient Marlon Hunter and first Vice-President Steven Gradman, and the Imperial QUEENS & Kings of New York City by their Vice-Chair Princess Jenni April Egan.
+Special guest was openly-Gay and gayly-married Randy Jones from the legendary Gay singing group The Village People!
+The fun congresswoman persuaded Randy to sing some of their number one song "YMCA"!

 Cong.
 Maloney annual letter to the STONEWALL V.A. and trumpeting